Updates to our licensing system

 Managing your licenses

-If you've purchased Redgate products then you can log in to red-gate.com to manage your product licenses.
+If you've purchased Redgate products, you can log in to the Redgate website to manage your product licenses.
 You'll need to log in with the email address and password you provided when you purchased the product.

-After you log in, you can view details of every product you've purchased; including the number of licenses and serial numbers.
+After you log in, you can view details of every product you've purchased, including the number of licenses and serial numbers for each product.

 For some products, you can view details of who is using each license, and deactivate those licenses from the website.
-This functionality is part of a set of licensing updates, and is not yet available in all products.
+This functionality is part of a series of licensing updates (see Updates to our licensing system above), and is not yet available in all products.

-To see details of who is using a license, they need to have logged in to that product with a Redgate ID.
-Where users are logged in, they show as identified in the license management section of the website.
-Other activations show as anonymous.
+To see more information about who is using a license, they'll need to have logged in to that product with a Redgate ID.
+When users are logged in, they'll be shown as identified users in the license management section of the website.
+Activations where the user hasn't logged in previously will be shown as anonymous.

 For more information about managing your licenses, see Managing your Redgate licenses.

-Where end users have activated products with a Redgate ID you can see their email addresses.
+When end users have activated products with a Redgate ID, you'll be able to see their email addresses.

 Because we don't know who users are if they haven't signed in with with a Redgate ID, we can't show identified users for all activations.
-Historical activations where a Redgate ID has not been used are shown as anonymous.
+Historical activations where a Redgate ID has not been used will be shown as anonymous.

-However, if end users activate again using a Redgate ID they will be shown as identified users for the products they are using.
+However, if end users activate again using a Redgate ID, they will then be shown as identified users for the products they are using.

 Finding your serial number